April 18, 2014

 Raise your own funds or get temporary credit

 Or, raise your own funds!
-GiveForward enables you to create a personal fundraising page to raise funds for pet medical care.
+Fundraising platforms like GiveForward enable you to create a personal fundraising page to raise funds for pet medical care.
 They charge a small percentage of funds raised.

 There are many animal welfare organizations that can help out with vet bills, either with low-cost care, loans, or grants.
 Here are a few: